vega/vega-lite/site/docs/mark.md

 ### Area Chart

 Using `area` mark with one ordinal field (typically on `x`) and one quantitative field (typically on `y`) produces an area chart.
-For example, the following area chart shows a number of unemployment people in US over time.
+For example, the following area chart shows a number of unemployment people in the US over time.

 <span class="vl-example" data-name="area"></span>

 ### Stacked Area Chart

 Adding a color field to area chart creates stacked area chart by default.
-For example, here we split the area chart across industry.
+For example, here we split the area chart by industry.

 <span class="vl-example" data-name="stacked_area"></span>

 ### Normalized Stacked Area Chart

 You can also create a normalized stacked area chart by setting `config.mark.stacked` to `"normalize"`.
-Here we can easily see the percentage of unemployment across industry.
-You can also create a normalized stacked area chart by setting `config.mark.stacked` to `"normalize"`.
-Here we can easily see the percentage of unemployment across industry.
+Here we can easily see the percentage of unemployment across industries.

 <span class="vl-example" data-name="stacked_area_normalize"></span>